 PGO is the Postgres Operator from Crunchy Data.
 It developed pursuant to the PGO Project and is designed to be a frequently released, fast-moving project where all new development happens.

-Crunchy PostgreSQL for Kubernetes is produced by taking selected releases of PGO, combining them with Crunchy Certified PostgreSQL and PostgreSQL containers certified by Crunchy Data, maintained for commercial support, and made available to customers as the Crunchy PostgreSQL for Kubernetes offering.
+Crunchy Postgres for Kubernetes is produced by taking selected releases of PGO, combining them with Crunchy Certified PostgreSQL and PostgreSQL containers certified by Crunchy Data, maintained for commercial support, and made available to customers as the Crunchy Postgres for Kubernetes offering.

 The community can help answer questions about PGO via the PGO mailing list.

-For additional information regarding commercial support and Crunchy PostgreSQL for Kubernetes, you can contact Crunchy Data.
+For additional information regarding commercial support and Crunchy Postgres for Kubernetes, you can contact Crunchy Data.

 The PGO source code is available under the Apache License 2.0.